HelithaNimnaka/Vitis-AI_Model_Compilation/README.md

    ```text
    input num: 48
    ```
+4. **Choose Model Type**:
-   Choose Model Type: After selecting the model, choose the model type by inputting the corresponding number.
+   After selecting the model, choose the model type by inputting the corresponding number.
 For example:
    ```text
    0:all
    1:GPU